rukmanivijay/serverless-microservice/README.md

 To create an execution role

-1. Open the roles page in the IAM console.
+1. Open the policies page in the IAM console.
-2. Choose Create role.
+2. Choose Create policy.
-3. Create a role with the following properties.
+3. Create a policy with the following properties.
-    * Trusted entity – Lambda.
-    * Role name – **lambda-apigateway-role**.
+    * Policy name – **lambda-apigateway-dynamodb-policy**.
     * Permissions – Custom policy with permission to DynamoDB and CloudWatch Logs.
 This custom policy has the permissions that  the function needs to write data to DynamoDB and upload logs.
     ```json
     {